notLeeter/focus/README.md

 # focus
- A firefox extension to help you focus while you work.
+A firefox extension to help you focus while you work by blocking any websites you want to.